 In Volta’s first season as head coach in 2008, he led the program to its 33rd consecutive season with double figures in wins and an 8-8 mark in conference despite losing both starting outside hitters, both starting middle hitters and the starting libero from the previous year.
 The 2008 squad featured two all-conference performers, and set the program record for most Big Sky all-academic selections in a season with eight.

 A graduate of Sacramento State in 1993 with a degree in physical education, Volta played four years for the Hornet men’s club team (1991-93, 1995).
 He starred for the 1995 squad that went undefeated and won the National Club Championship.
 That season, Volta earned All-America honors as a setter and was named all-tourney at the Big 10 Tournament.
+He was inducted into the Sacramento State Men's Volleyball Hall of Fame in 2009.

 In 1995, he opened the High Voltage volleyball facility in Sacramento, and began running a juniors club.
 In 1997, the club operated 18 juniors teams of different age groups.